The Bluest Eye

-The Bluest Eye, published in 1970, is the first novel written by Toni Morrison.
-The novel takes place in Lorain, Ohio (Morrison's hometown), and tells the story of a young African-American girl named Pecola who grew up following the Great Depression.
-Set in 1941, the story is about how she is consistently regarded as "ugly" due to her mannerisms and dark skin.
+The Bluest Eye is the first novel written by American author Toni Morrison and published in 1970.
+It takes place in Lorain, Ohio (Morrison's hometown), and tells the story of a young African-American girl named Pecola who grew up following the Great Depression.
+She is consistently regarded as "ugly" due to her mannerisms and dark skin.
 As a result, she develops an inferiority complex, which fuels her desire for the blue eyes she equates with "whiteness".

-The novel is told from Claudia MacTeer's point of view.
-She is the daughter of Pecola's foster parents at different stages in her life.
-In addition, there is an omniscient third-person narrative that includes inset narratives in the first person.
+The novel is told mostly from Claudia MacTeer's point of view.
+Claudia is the daughter of Pecola's temporary foster parents.
+There is also some omniscient third-person narration.
 The book's controversial topics of racism, incest, and child molestation have led to numerous attempts to ban the novel from schools and libraries in the United States.

 Plot summary

-In Lorain, Ohio, nine-year-old Claudia MacTeer and her ten-year-old sister Frieda live with their parents, a tenant named Mr. Henry, and Pecola Breedlove, a temporary foster child whose house was burned down by her unstable, alcoholic, and sexually abusive father.
+In 1941, in Lorain, Ohio, nine-year-old Claudia MacTeer and her ten-year-old sister Frieda live with their parents, a tenant named Mr. Henry Washington, and Pecola Breedlove, a temporary foster child whose house was burned down by her unstable, alcoholic, and sexually abusive father.
 Pecola is a quiet, passive young girl who grows up with little money and whose parents are constantly fighting, both verbally and physically.
 Pecola is continually reminded of what an "ugly" girl she is by members of her neighborhood and school community.
 In an attempt to beautify herself, Pecola wishes for blue eyes.
 Additionally, most chapters' titles are extracts from the Dick and Jane paragraph in the novel's prologue, presenting a white family that may be contrasted with Pecola's.
 The chapter titles contain sudden repetition of words or phrases, many cut-off words, and no interword separations.

-The novel, through flashbacks, explores the younger years of both of Pecola's parents, Cholly and Pauline, and their struggles as African Americans in a largely White Anglo-Saxon Protestant community.
-Pauline now works as a servant for a wealthier white family.
-One day in the novel's present time, while Pecola is doing dishes, drunk Cholly rapes her.
-His motives are largely confusing, seemingly a combination of both love and hate.
-After raping her a second time, he flees, leaving her pregnant.
+The novel, through flashbacks and various vignettes, explores the younger years of both of Pecola's parents, Cholly and Pauline, and their struggles as African Americans in a largely White Anglo-Saxon Protestant community.
+Cholly was abandoned by his parents at a young age and was raised by his aunt.
+His attempts to find his father led him to being spurned.
+Further humiliation came to him during his first sexual encounter, when two white men found him and made him continue even though he was paralyzed with fear at being discovered by the two men.
+He met Pauline at a young age, and they quickly wed, moving from Kentucky to Lorain.
+They initially loved each other, but their relationship gradually deteriorated over time, resulting in Cholly feeling trapped and uninterested.
+Pauline has a chronic, persistent belief that true, romantic love is reserved for beautiful people, and because she considers herself ugly, she encourages Cholly's behavior.
+Her belief that she is ugly greatly parallels Pecola's inferiority complex.
+Pauline now works as a servant for a wealthier white family, where she claims that she feels most alive.